aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 Additional AboutCode Toolkit information is available at:

-- http://www.aboutcode.org/ for an overview and a link to the ABOUT File specification.
+- See :ref:`specification` for an overview and a link to the ABOUT File specification.

 - https://github.com/nexB/aboutcode-toolkit/ for the AboutCode Toolkit tools.